alessio-zamparelli/awesome-databases/README.md

 ## Relational

-### RDBMS | OLTP
+A relational database [(RDBMS)](https://en.wikipedia.org/wiki/Relational_database_management_system) is a (most commonly digital) database based on the relational model of data, as proposed by E. F. Codd in 1970.[1]
+A system used to maintain relational databases is a relational database management system (RDBMS).
+Many relational database systems are equipped with the option of using SQL (Structured Query Language) for querying and updating the database.

+### Online Transaction Processing (OLTP)

 **[`^back to top^`](#awesome-databases)**

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->

-> A relational database [(RDBMS)](https://en.wikipedia.org/wiki/Relational_database_management_system) is a (most commonly digital) database based on the relational model of data, as proposed by E. F. Codd in 1970.[1]
-A system used to maintain relational databases is a relational database management system (RDBMS).
-Many relational database systems are equipped with the option of using SQL (Structured Query Language) for querying and updating the database.

 - [Oracle DB](https://www.oracle.com/database)
   It is a database commonly used for running online transaction processing (OLTP), data warehousing (DW) and mixed (OLTP & DW) database workloads.